How to Set Up Flow Shortcuts for iPhone

 What do the error messages during setup dictation mean?

-During onboarding, Flow shows a message at the top of the screen if a dictation attempt fails.
+During onboarding, Flow shows a toast banner at the top of the screen if a dictation attempt fails.
+These toasts auto-dismiss after 4 seconds and don't contain action buttons.
 Here's what each message means and what to do:

 Still stuck?